Politics of Brunei: Political conditions

+Executive

+Prior to the independence of Brunei, the state is subject to by the 1959 Brunei Constitution as a British protected state.
+Sultan Omar Ali Saifuddien III established five councils—the Religious Council, the Privy Council, the Executive Council, the Legislative Council, and the Council of Succession—in accordance with the 1959 Brunei Constitution.
+The Sultan's judicial powers are within the jurisdiction of the Judiciary, an independent authority.

-Executive branch
+Executive Council

-The sultan is the head of state and head of government in Brunei, exercising absolute powers and full executive authority under the framework of the 1959 constitution.
-The sultan is advised by and presides over five councils: the privy council, council of succession, religious council, council of ministers, and legislative council.
+According to the constitution, all executive subjects and those scheduled for presentation at Legislative Council sessions are reviewed by the Executive Council.
+Eleven people make up this group: the High Commissioner, six ex-officio members, and four unofficial members who are also Legislative Council members by appointment.
+The Sultan serves as its head.

-Privy council
+Privy Council

 According to the constitution, the privy council advises the sultan in the matters concerning the exercise of authority of mercy and the amendment or revocation of provisions in the constitution.
 The council also advises the sultan on the conferring of Malay customary ranks, titles and honours.
 It also performs functions such as proclaiming a succession of regency.
 Members of the privy council include members of the royal family and senior government officials.

-Council of succession
+Council of Succession

-The council of succession determines succession to the throne should that need arise.
-The order of succession is determined by the constitution.
+The constitution states that, in the event that it becomes necessary, the council will decide who will succeed to the throne.
+In charge of it is Duli Pengiran Bendahara.
+The cheterias, four menteris, six members of the Religious Council, and every Malay member of the Executive Council make up its membership.

-Religious council
+Religious Council

-The religious council, known in full as the Brunei Islamic Religious Council advises the sultan on all matters pertaining to Islam.
-The body in charge of Islamic administration policy.
-Policies determined by the council are executed by the ministry of religious affairs.

-Members of the religious council include government ministers, a pengiran cheteria, pehin manteris, state mufti, the attorney general, the syarie chief justice and additional members appointed by the sultan.
+The Religious Council counsels the Sultan on all subjects pertaining to Islam in his function as the Head of the Islamic Faith.
+The State Religious Affairs Officer serves as chairman or president.
+Members of the council include government ministers, a pengiran cheteria, pehin manteris, state mufti, the attorney general, the sharia chief justice and additional members appointed by the Sultan.

-Council of ministers
+Council of Cabinet Ministers

-A council of ministers, or cabinet, which currently consists of nine members (including the sultan, as prime minister), perform the day-to-day administrative functions of government.
+A council of ministers, or cabinet consists of nine members (including the sultan, as prime minister), perform the day-to-day administrative functions of government.
+In addition to developing and distributing working documents to the Cabinet Ministers' Council members, the primary duty is to advise the Sultan on matters of national administration, including policy approval.